 See §4.5 "Caret Ownership" for information about draw-caret.
-When draw-caret is a pair, refrain from drawing a background for the selected region, and use get-highlight-text-color when it is not #f for drawing text and other "foreground" elements.
+When draw-caret is a pair, refrain from drawing a background for the selected region, and if (get-highlight-text-color) returns a color (instead of #f), use that color for drawing selected text and other selected foreground elements.

-Before this method is called, the correct font, text color, and pen color for the snip's style will have been set in the drawing context already.
-(This is not true for get-extent or partial-offset.)
+Before this method is called, the font, text color, and pen color for the snip's style will have been set in the drawing context.
+(The drawing context is not so configured for get-extent or partial-offset.)
 The draw method must not make any other assumptions about the state of the drawing context, except that the clipping region is already set to something appropriate.
 Before draw returns, it must restore any drawing context settings that it changes.